Dahray/Dahray/README.md

 - 👋 Hi, I’m @Dahray
-- 💞️ I’m looking to collaborate on frontend projects
+- 💞️ I’m looking to collaborate on data Analysis and engineering project, Fullstack web development
 - 📫 How to reach me via my email dahrayafolabi@gmail.com and whatsapp +2348127811050

 <!---